 Think about what we as humans do to avoid painful emotions.
 Our addictions include alcohol, drugs, food to the excess, meditation, and distractions like reading fictional books, sex, movies.
 Workaholism is a common coping mechanism, as it’s easier to ignore one’s inner demons when you’re working and don’t have time to think about them.
 The list is endless.
 We will do almost anything that will mask, avoid, or desensitize these painful thoughts and emotions.

 The 13th century poet Rumi wrote, “the cure for pain is in the pain”.

-What would happen if you were to spent less than fifteen minutes doing this procedure or one of the other six trauma procedures on this blog?
-On this procedure all you have to do is focus on the emotion’s energy of a painful emotion for less than fifteen (15) minutes, rather than doing the same habitual behaviors of your past.
+What would happen if you were to spent less than ten (10) minutes doing this procedure or one of the other six trauma procedures on this blog?
+With this procedure all you have to do is focus on the emotion’s energy place of a painful emotion for less than eleven (11) minutes, rather than doing the same habitual behaviors of your past to avoid the emotion.

-Watch this 5 minute video of Tom helping a Army sergeant heal his PTSD symptoms in less than 5 minutes:
+Watch this 5 minute video on Tom helping a Army sergeant heal his PTSD symptoms in less than 5 minutes:

 The In Technique